epam/edp-install/docs/headlamp-user-guide/add-application.md

    !![Application info](../assets/headlamp-user-guide/create-new-component.png)

-2. Select the necessary configuration strategy:
+2. Select the necessary configuration strategy.
+There are three configuration strategies:

 * **Create from template** – creates a project on the pattern in accordance with an application language, a build tool, and a framework.
+This strategy is recommended for projects that start developing their applications from scratch.

   !![Create application](../assets/headlamp-user-guide/headlamp-create-application.png "Create application")